Migrants Again Try To Leave Turkey For Europe, But This Time The Gate Is Closed

 The migration issue hasn't been this explosive in Europe since 2015, when the EU took in more than a million asylum-seekers.
 A 2016 deal between the EU and Turkey drastically reduced the number of arrivals by giving Turkey billions of euros to care for four million migrants there.

-That deal expired last year, but the EU has not followed up with a new plan, says Gerald Knaus, the architect of that 2016 deal and an Austrian social scientist who heads the European Stability Initiative in Berlin.
+The funding for that deal expired last year, but the EU has not followed up with a new plan, says Gerald Knaus, the architect of that 2016 deal and an Austrian social scientist who heads the European Stability Initiative in Berlin.

 "Instead of discussing with the Turks how to help the rising number of Syrian refugees in Turkey for the next few years, the EU has just dropped the ball, partly out of sheer negligence," he says.
 "So what we see now is a desperate cry by Turkey to re-engage.
 And it's unfortunately directed against another government under enormous pressure in Athens."